avishek84/Machine-Learning/README.md

 # Why this repository?
 • The main purpose of making this repository is to keep all my Machine Learning projects at one place, hence keeping my GitHub clean!
-• It looks good, isn't it?

 # Overview
 • This repository consists of all my Machine Learning projects.
-• Datasets are provided in each of the folders above, and the solution to the problem statements as well.

 # Algorithms used
 # Regression: